by Susan Flantzer © Unofficial Royalty 2017

 In the summer of 1307, Edmund’s mother Margaret accompanied his father Edward I on a military campaign in Scotland.
 On the way to Scotland, the 68-year-old king died on July 7, 1307, at Burgh by Sands in Cumbria, England.
 Edmund’s half-brother succeeded to the throne as King Edward II.
 Edmund’s elder brother Thomas was now the heir presumptive to the throne.
 Edward I had intended to give Thomas the title Earl of Cornwall, but instead, the new King Edward II bestowed the title upon his favorite Piers Gaveston along with the lands that brought Gaveston a substantial income.
 Many people, including Edmund and Thomas’ mother, now the dowager queen, were infuriated that such an important title had been given to a person that was not family.
 In 1312, Piers Gaveston, the favorite of Edmund’s half-brother King Edward II, was hunted down and executed by a group of barons led by Edward’s uncle Thomas, 2nd Earl of Lancaster and Guy de Beauchamp, 10th Earl of Warwick.
 Eventually, Edward II provided annual grants for his half-brother Edmund and in 1321 gave him the strategically important Gloucester Castle and created him Earl of Kent.

-In December of 1325, Edmund married Margaret Wake, 3rd Baroness Wake of Liddell.
+In December 1325, Edmund married Margaret Wake, 3rd Baroness Wake of Liddell.
 Edmund and Margaret had four children including Joan of Kent who was the mother of King Richard II:

 Edmund, 1st Earl of Kent played an important role during the reign of his half-brother King Edward II, acting both as a diplomat and a military commander.
 He accompanied the king on a military campaign to Scotland in 1322 and was instrumental in raising troops for many campaigns.
 When the marriage of King Edward II’s son, Edward, Prince of Wales, to Philippa of Hainault was being arranged in 1325, Edmund went to Hainault with Queen Isabella and her son to negotiate the marriage contract.

 After the execution of Piers Gaveston in 1312, Hugh Despenser the Elder became part of King Edward II’s inner circle, marking the beginning of the Despensers’ increased prominence at Edward’s court.
-His son, Hugh Despenser the Younger, became a favorite of Edward II.
+His son Hugh Despenser the Younger became a favorite of Edward II.
 Edward was willing to let the Despensers do as they pleased, and they grew rich from their administration and corruption.
 Edmund and his brother Thomas of Brotherton became victims of the Despencers’ greed when Hugh Despenser the Elder stole some of their land.
 Edmund and Thomas then allied themselves with Queen Isabella and her lover Roger Mortimer, 1st Earl of March when they invaded England in 1326.
 With their mercenary army, Isabella and Mortimer quickly seized power from King Edward II.
 King Edward II was forced to abdicate in 1327, his son was crowned as King Edward III, and Isabella and Mortimer served as regents for the teenage king.
 Edmund was present at his nephew’s coronation and received grants of land that had been forfeited property of the Despencers.

 In 1329, Edmund had been persuaded by an unknown friar that his half-brother Edward II was still alive and set about raising forces to free him and restore him to the throne.
 It later emerged that Roger Mortimer himself was responsible for leading Edmund to believe the former king was still alive, in a form of entrapment.
 Edmund, 1st Earl of Kent, aged 28, was executed by beheading for high treason at Winchester Castle on March 19, 1330.
-Apparently, the execution had to be held up for a day because no one wanted to be responsible for a prince’s death.
+The execution had to be held up for a day because no one wanted to be responsible for a prince’s death.
 Eventually, a convicted murderer agreed to be the executioner in return for a pardon.
 Edmund was initially buried at the Franciscan Friary in Winchester, but in 1331 his remains were moved to Westminster Abbey.

 Works Cited